What is B12 and where does it come from?

 But there is one more aspect that we should be aware of it, probably the most important one.
 The B12 in meat comes from supplements given to these animals, so why not just take the supplement and skip the killing and the disease?

 Let’s go back to our cattle and pigs and sheep and chicken.
 Do they grow freely?
 Do they feed on grass?
 For gut bacteria to produce vitamin B12 the animal must consume sufficient amounts of cobalt and B12 injections or cobalt supplementation may be required for livestock.
 What about the pesticides that kill the B12 bacteria in the soil?
 Or antibiotics used?
 (By the way, 80 % of all antibiotics worldwide are used on farmed animals (9)).
 Antibiotics reduce the absorption of B12.
-An animal fed up with antibiotics will suffer from B12 deficiency.
+An animal fed with antibiotics will suffer from B12 deficiency.
 It is a fact.
-As a result, up to 95% of all the B12 supplements produced worldwide are given to livestock.
+As a result, according to Dr Jennifer Rooke, up to 90% of all the B12 supplements produced worldwide are given to livestock.
 (10) (11) (12)

 The above information makes the B12 an invalid reason to eat meat.